benjaminjalebeau/cursorsms/README.md

 # CursorSMS

-A bridge between Twilio SMS/WhatsApp and your local environment, enabling automated responses using a local process (e.g., AI or script) via file-based communication and AutoHotkey scripting.
+A bridge between Twilio SMS/WhatsApp and your local environment opened in a cursor session, enabling automated responses using a local process (e.g., AI or script) via file-based communication and AutoHotkey scripting.

 ## Features
 - Receive SMS or WhatsApp messages via Twilio.